metal-stack/docs/docs/src/installation/autonomous-control-plane.md

 Given that we provide part of the local storage of the server as backing storage for the stateful sets in the `kind` cluster, the data stored on the server itself must be synced to a second server in some way.

-Her comes [DRBD](https://github.com/LINBIT/drbd) into play, this is a linux kernel module which can be configured to mirror one or more local block devices to another server connected over tcp.
+Here comes [DRBD](https://github.com/LINBIT/drbd) into play, this is a linux kernel module which can be configured to mirror one or more local block devices to another server connected over tcp.
 With the help of [pacemaker](https://clusterlabs.org/projects/pacemaker/) a coordinated failover of resources running on top of filesystems created on such replicated drbd devices, a high available stateful server pair is possible.
 It is also possible to prevent split brain if both servers have a out-of-band management build in with power off capability.
 DRBD can also be configured to sync storage between WAN links with a higher latency by using a async mechanism.

 Sample drbd configuration: